HaiyongJiang/Vim4Install/README.md

+# Notes
+This is the modified version of vim configurations from https://github.com/amix/vimrc.git.

+# Changes

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.